neurite/debian-setup/docs/0200-install.md

     * Set the system clock to UTC: Yes
     * Reboot

 Edit package sources `sudo vi /etc/apt/sources.list`.
-Since we are not using the USB disk any more for updates, comment out the line that starts with `deb cdrom:[Debian GNU/Linux ...`.
+Since we will not use the USB disk for updates and we have chosen to use network for updates, comment out the line that starts with `deb cdrom:[Debian GNU/Linux ...`.

 **Next step: [Bootstrap](0600-bootstrap.md)**